vyca2017/content/content/reference/api/simple-api/queries/generated-queries.md

 alias: nia9nushae
 path: /docs/reference/simple-api/queries
 layout: REFERENCE
-description: Use queries to fetch data.
-Queries in the GraphQL schema of your project are derived from types and relations that you defined.
+description: A GraphQL query is used to fetch data from a GraphQL endpoint.
 simple_relay_twin: oiviev0xi7
 tags:
   - simple-api